Kekul\'e Superconductivity in Twisted Magic Angle Bilayer Graphene: Acknowledgement

 \section{Acknowledgement}

-We thank Kevin Nuckolls, Ivar Martin, Bitan Roy, Zhiqiang Wang and Ananth Malladi for helpful discussions.
-We also acknowledge the University of Chicago's Research Computing Center for their support of this work.
+We thank Kevin Nuckolls, Hyunjin Kim, Ivar Martin, Bitan Roy, Stevan Nadj-Perge, Senthil Todadri, Zhiqiang Wang, Ananth Malladi for helpful discussions.
+We also acknowledge the University of Chicago’s Research Computing Center for their support of this work.